thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

     - Likelihood can be applied frequentist or bayesian beliefs, but can also be a theory in itself, through model comparison

   - The state and evolution of modeling in Ecology

+    - From observations to hypotheses to models (from positivism to negationism to ?)
+    - Recognizing the multicausal nature of ecology
+    - The computational **R**evolution and the 'statistical machismo'
+    - Recognizing the mistakes and noticing the decline in explanatory power.

     ​